ashleyh12/grb_repo/README.md

 ## Introduction to GRBs and their afterglows

 Gamma Ray Bursts (GRBs) are short, intense flashes of gamma ray light (high-energy radiation).
 They can last anywhere between a few milliseconds to a couple of minutes to a few hours.
 The first burst of gamma rays, also known as the prompt phase/emission, can last from a few milliseconds to a few tens of seconds.
 After the prompt phase, a burst of gamma-ray light is emitted, and the jets from the GRB interact with the surrounding material, producing an afterglow (ranging from X-ray to radio wavelengths).
 The duration of an afterglow can last anywhere between a few hours to a few weeks.
 To exemplify how powerful GRBs are, a single gamma ray photon is more powerful and energetic than a million visible photons combined.
 In conclusion, GRBs help improve our understanding of astrophysical processes as well as the evolution of galaxies.

+For a more visual explanation of Gamma Ray Bursts: https://youtu.be/4ExgO1ilP3s?si=LJnANPXQYYWu7VJU

 ## Built With: